• Skip to main content

 • Cool completely – It’s very important to let pie filling cool completely before assembling hand pies.
 If you put hot pie filling inside the pie dough it will melt it.

-• Make homemade pie dough – Prep and put in the refrigerator to chill for a few hours or overnight.
+• Make pie dough – Prep and put in the refrigerator to chill for a few hours or overnight.

 • Roll out pie crust – Roll out biscuit dough or pie crust on a lightly floured surface, into 4-6 inch ovals.